wenmiaowu/wenmiaowu.github.io/index.md

-I’m a researcher transitioning into data, ESG, and quantitative analysis.
+I’m a researcher actively transitioning into data, ESG, and quantitative analysis.
 I'm skilled in R and Stata, and currently learning SQL and Python.

 ## About Me